Cutout

 Updating

-Pull from upstream into your fork's main branch (or merge a PR): the deploy workflow re-runs on every push to main.
+Pull from upstream into your fork's main branch (or merge a PR): Cloudflare Builds re-runs on every push to main.